 cherry pick the best things about the characters and the world and put them in this beautiful stew of everything that’s great about the Legion and put it out in a modern story.
 That’s what my job on Ultimate Spider-Man was, and I realized, “Oh my God, the Legion doesn’t exist here; we can create the Ultimate Legion,” for lack of a better word.

 So, basically, DC has made writing the Legion as easy as possible for Bendis.
 Writing a Sci-Fi title with a huge roster of characters has absolutely never been in Bendis’ wheelhouse.
 Bendis made his name back in the day by writing stories that focused on a small number of street-level characters that employed TV-style dialogue.
-It is now 2019, and Bendis is in his 50’s and no longer at the top of his game.
-So, DC has rebooted the Legion freeing Bendis from continuity and research and then supplied him with an endless amount of already created characters and storylines that he can pick and choose from in order to make his story.
-Bendis can basically just take older stories and rewrite then with a “modern” spin on them.
+It is now 2019, and Bendis is in his 50s and no longer at the top of his game.
+So, DC has rebooted the Legion freeing Bendis from continuity and research, and then supplied him with an endless amount of already created characters and storylines that he can pick and choose from in order to make his story.
+Bendis can basically just take older stories and rewrite them with a “modern” spin on them.
 That is a pretty easy task even for a writer who is older and completely out of his comfort zone.

-The last bit of interesting information that we got in this interview was that Bendis officially confirmed that we will be getting a few brand new Legionnaires.
+The last bit of interesting information that we got in this interview was that Bendis officially confirmed that we will be getting a few brand-new Legionnaires.
 Bendis then specifically names three of the new Legionnaires.

 We have Monster Boy coming.
 We have Gold Lantern coming.
 We have a new Doctor Fate.

 Bendis does not confirm the designs of these characters or point out who they are in any of the teaser pics that we have gotten on the Legion.
-So, let’s take a look at the teaser shot from the Late Night with Seth Meyers show and pick out which ones we think are these three brand new Legionnaires.
+So, let’s take a look at the teaser shot from the Late Night with Seth Meyers show and pick out which ones we think are these three brand-new Legionnaires.

 Monster Boy must be the character that is sitting on Colossal Boy’s shoulder.
-The Gold Lantern must be the character in gold and black with the gold goggles.
+The Gold Lantern must be the character in gold and black with gold goggles.
 Dr. Fate is the character wearing the gold helmet.
 Bendis does not mention a fourth new Legionnaire.
 This is surprising because that green skeleton character in armor looks nothing like any Legionnaire I have seen before.
 I would think that this character is also a new Legionnaire.